Shadow0307/git_beggening/readme.md

-# the best git hub repo file
+# The best git hub repo file
-this is readme
+This is readme
 the best ways are:
 - Eat
 - sleep
 - code
 - repeat

-thank You!
+Thank You!